Queenslanders continued to enjoy a stable, fair and affordable compulsory third-party (CTP) insurance scheme this quarter.

 The number of motorists who switch from one CTP insurer to another varies from month to month.
 This quarter, the number of switchers trended slightly upwards.

 Nominations to switch insurer

-Some motorists elect to switch insurers during the term of their policies or when their policies are due for renewal.
-This quarter, RACQ and Suncorp continue to have more motorists switching to them than switching away from them.
+Motorists may choose to switch insurers during the term of their policies or when their policies are due for renewal.
+This quarter, more motorists switched to RACQ and Suncorp than switched away from them.
 Over the quarter, this resulted in a net gain of 12,719 policyholders for RACQ and 2,653 for Suncorp.

 Legally-represented claimants – Average claim duration (months)